 The large neutrino telescopes infrastructures is also an opportunity to deploy oceanographic, geophysical and biological instrumentation in deep-sea environment, allowing long-term and real-time investigations.The KM3NeT deep-sea installations in France and in Italy already provide access to the Earth and Sea science community.

 During the conference on the History of the Neutrino (Sept.
-5-7, 2018 in Paris) the history of Geoneutrinos was reviewed by L. Ludhova (Forschungszentum Julich, Germany) : here the slides and the video of her talk.
+5-7, 2018 in Paris) the history of Geoneutrinos was reviewed by L. Ludhova (Forschungszentum Julich, Germany) : here the slides , the video of her talk and her contribution to the Proceedings.

 For recent developments on the topics : Wikipedia on Geoneutrinos